Some facts about the optimality of the LSE in the Gaussian sequence model with convex constraint: Introduction

 Another useful property is invariance of the minimax rate to the constants used inside or outside the local metric entropy term, as the following lemma shows.
-The proof relies on the fact that $\varepsilon\mapsto M^{\operatorname{loc}}_K(\varepsilon)$ is non-increasing for convex sets $K$, as established in \citet[Lemma II.8]{neykov2022minimax}.
+The proof relies on the fact that $\varepsilon\mapsto \cMloc_K(\varepsilon)$ is non-increasing for convex sets $K$ (or more generally, star-shaped ones), as established in \citet[Lemma II.8]{neykov2022minimax}.

-\begin{lemma}[Equivalent Forms of Information Theoretic Lower Bound] Define $\varepsilon^{\dag} = \sup\{\varepsilon>0:\varepsilon^{2}/\sigma^2 \leq C_1\log M^{\operatorname{loc}}(C_2\varepsilon)\}$ for any fixed $C_1, C_2>0$.
-Then we have $\varepsilon^{\ast} \asymp \varepsilon^\dag$, where $\varepsilon^{ \ast}=\sup \{\varepsilon: \varepsilon^2/\sigma^2 \leq \log M^{\operatorname{loc}}(\varepsilon)\}$. \end{lemma}
+\begin{lemma}[Equivalent Forms of Information Theoretic Lower Bound] Define $\varepsilon^{\dag} = \sup\{\varepsilon>0:\varepsilon^{2}/\sigma^2 \leq C_1\log \cMKloc(C_2\varepsilon)\}$ for any fixed $C_1, C_2>0$.
+Then we have $\varepsilon^{\ast} \asymp \varepsilon^\dag$, where $\varepsilon^{ \ast}=\sup \{\varepsilon: \varepsilon^2/\sigma^2 \leq \log \cMKloc(\varepsilon)\}$. \end{lemma}